AlessandroSaviolo/AlessandroSaviolo.github.io/_pages/AutoTune.md

 ## Experiments

+<p class="description"><b>Tracking Minimum-Time Trajectories.</b> AutoTune can be used to tune the controller of a physical platform.
+To do so, we compute a minimum-time trajectory double Split-S trajectory of 21 waypoints.
+This trajectory is used to tune the controller in the Flightmare simulator.
+The resulting controller is then evaluated on a physical platform in a tracking arena of volume 30x30x8m, where the quadrotor achieves speeds over 50 km/h.
+Figure 5 shows the results of this experiment.
+AutoTune improves average tracking error by 6% and decreases the maximum displacement from the reference by 12%.
+In addition, the controller parameters found by our approach give more consistent performance over multiple runs than the baseline.

 <figure>
   <img src="/images/autotune_2.png" alt="Trajectory completion (%) as a function of two parameters of a model-predictive controller." style="width:100%">
   <figcaption>Figure 4.
 Qualitative results in the real world.</figcaption>